Stilink/Observables-y-Medidas-Quantum-Computing-/README.md

 > - Norm of a complex vector.
 > - Distance between two complex vectors.

-- Matrix of complex numerbs library operations
+- Matrix of complex numbers library operations
 > Operations with matrix of complex:
 > - Addition between two matrixes.
 > - Inverse of a matrix.